Kitsilano: Parks and beaches

 Kitsilano is home to 17 parks, which include six playgrounds, an off-leash dog park, and Kitsilano Beach, one of Vancouver's most popular beaches.
 Along with the beach itself, Kitsilano Beach Park also contains a franchise restaurant, Kitsilano Pool, and the Kitsilano Showboat.
 The Kitsilano Showboat, operating since 1935, is essentially an open-air amphitheatre with the ocean and mountains as a backdrop.
-All summer long, the showboat hosts free performances from local bands, dance groups, and other performers.
-Its main goal is to entertain residents and tourists, showcasing amateur talent.
 It is located on the south side of the Kitsilano Pool along Cornwall Avenue.
-Weather permitting, shows typically start at 7:30 p.m. on Mondays, Wednesday, and Fridays.
-Beatrice Leinbach, or Captain Bea, has been playing a role in maintaining the showboat since the mid-1940s.
-As of 2006, she is the president of the non-profit Kitsilano Showboat Society.
+Until being damaged by fire in 2023, it hosted free performances from local bands, dance groups, and other performers all summer long, its main goal being to entertain residents and tourists, showcasing amateur talent.
+Beatrice Leinbach, MOC, or "Captain Bea," played a role in maintaining the showboat since the mid-1940s.
+As of 2006, she was the president of the non-profit Kitsilano Showboat Society.

 As of September 2018, there was an attempt to reconcile with the Indigenous communities whose land was taken during the expansion of Vancouver.
 By renaming the beaches and parks, one of which included Kitsilano Beach, Stuart Mackinnon park board chairman was going to work with the Musqueam, Squamish, and Tsleil-Waututh Nations to rename those areas after their original Indigenous names.
 However, the Indigenous community replied by saying the original areas were not named previously, because they were only forests before colonization.
 As of today no beaches or parks, including Kitsilano Beach have been renamed in the hən'q'əmin'əm' (Musqueam Halkomelem) or Skwxwú7mesh Snichim (Squamish language).

-Vanier Park is another one of Kitsilano's most popular parks, and is the location of the Museum of Vancouver, the H. R. MacMillan Space Centre, the Vancouver Maritime Museum, as well as the public art installations Gate to the Northwest Passage by artist Alan Chung Hung and "Freezing Water #7" by Jun Ren.
+Vanier Park is another one of Kitsilano's most popular parks, and is the location of the Museum of Vancouver, the H. R. MacMillan Space Centre, the Vancouver Maritime Museum, the Vancouver Archives, and the Vancouver Academy of Musicas well as the public art installations Gate to the Northwest Passage by artist Alan Chung Hung and "Freezing Water #7" by Jun Ren.

 Buildings

-Landmark buildings in Kitsilano include the Burrard Bridge, a five-lane, Art Deco style, steel truss bridge constructed in 1930-1932 connecting downtown Vancouver with Kitsilano via connections to Burrard Street on both ends, as well as several historic sites such as the Museum of Vancouver and H. R. MacMillan Space Centre, St. Roch National Historic Site of Canada, Kitsilano Secondary School, General Gordon Elementary School and the Bessborough Armoury.
-Busy Macdonald Street and some quiet, leafy adjoining streets still have some 1910s–1920s craftsman houses that cannot be found anywhere else in Vancouver.
-According to Exploring Vancouver, an architectural guide to the city:
+Landmark buildings in Kitsilano include the Museum of Vancouver and H. R. MacMillan Space Centre, St. Roch National Historic Site of Canada, Kitsilano Secondary School and the Bessborough Armoury.

+Among many original structures repurposed is Kitsilano Neighbourhood House at 7th Avenue and Vine Street.
+It combines the 1909 Hay House and a former Greek Orthodox church built in 1930 and now functions as a neighbourhood centre offering childcare, a performance/meeting hall and seniors' housing.
+St. James Community Square on 10th Avenue at šxʷməθkʷəy̓əmasəm, incorporating the former St. James church, with meeting spaces, a daycare, gym, multi-purpose rooms and a performance venue, Mel Lehan Hall, is a hub for artists, activists and community groups of all kinds.
+Another repurposed church building is at 3rd Avenue and Vine Street.
+Built in 1910–11, Kitsilano Presbyterian Church became the home of several congregations and the Vancouver Indian Centre before being converted to apartments in 1985.